 Preparation for a Wilderness Trip

 In 2013, I had to travel on business to Kelowna a city on Lake Okanagan in the Okanagan Valley in the southern interior of British Columbia.
-A trip to this region without Fly Fishing was unthinkable, so I set about researching the possibilities of a field trip to a fishing cabin Canada.
-Lake Okanagen is a very large lake with many cities and towns.
-Not my sort of fishing place, but the areas surrounding it, just a forest wilderness, bejeweled by hidden lakes.
+A trip to this region without Fly Fishing was unthinkable, so I set about researching the possibilities of a field trip to a fishing cabin in Canada.
+Lake Okanagan is a very large lake with many cities and towns.
+Not my sort of fishing place, but the areas surrounding it, just a forest wilderness, bejewelled by hidden lakes.
 I took my fly fishing equipment with me, all except the rod.
 Too many rods had been broken on airport conveyor belts, despite being encased in tubes.
 Nothing for it but to buy a rod in Kelowna.
-I did my research and chose a Redington five peiece travel rod in a very handy travel tube, which I duly ordered and picked up in Kelowna.
+I did my research and chose a Redington five-piece travel rod in a very handy travel tube, which I duly ordered and picked up in Kelowna.